 Bering Air’s fleet of Cessna Grand Caravan EX turboprops regularly travel throughout the villages and cities of the Northwest Arctic Borough, making multiple stops daily.

 A collection of 32 airplanes and helicopters flying seven days a week means Bering Air works nonstop.
 From equipment for mining camps, to teenagers headed to basketball tournaments, to expectant mothers en route to the hospitals of Nome and Kotzebue, the company’s aircraft take on a variety of daily missions.

 The air carrier has among its fleet Cessna® Grand Caravan EX™ turboprops for many of these missions, because the aircraft are capable of carrying passengers and heavy loads of cargo efficiently.

 “Our Caravans are the backbone of the schedule,” Jim Rowe, Bering Air’s founder and CEO said.

-The airplane’s ability to quickly climb above Alaska’s harsh winter conditions and land on Arctic terrain made it a fitting flagship.
+The turboprop's ability to quickly climb above Alaska’s harsh winter conditions and land on Arctic terrain made it a fitting flagship.
 Each Cessna Grand Caravan EX in Rowe’s fleet may support up to 20 flights a day.